tina1401-strg/PandA-25-26-IR-Starter-Repo-1/README.md

 ## Where to work

-Edit `part1/app.py`:
+Edit `part1/app.py` and implement the following two to dos:
 - Implement `manual_count_occurrences` (naive manual scan, overlapping matches).
+- Implement the search for the query string given by the user (details in function main)

-- Ensure the interaction matches the snapshot.
+Ensure the interaction of your app matches the snapshot (using the check above).